darnuria/mysql-gtid/README.md

 ## Current state

-Toy project but somewhat usable.
+Toy project but usable let me know if it's useful to you !

 ## Objectives